-Trusted Signatures CLI
+Trusted Signatures Publisher CLI

 A command-line tool for digitally signing PDFs using a certificate trusted by Adobe Acrobat (AATL-compliant) and eIDAS, without uploading your documents or managing cryptography.
+It manages the many intracacies involved in PDF manipulation for you, while maintaining a simple, easy-to-understand interface, saving you and your team countless hours.

 ✨ What It Does